shouryakumar6290/Stress_Detection_from_Speech_Using_Transformer_Based_Deep_Learning/README.md

 ---

-# 📌 Introduction
+# 📌 Overview

-Stress is one of the major factors affecting human health and well-being.
-Prolonged stress can lead to various physical and psychological disorders.
+Stress is a significant factor affecting human health and well-being.
+Prolonged stress may lead to various physical and psychological disorders.

-Human speech contains acoustic patterns that change under stressful conditions.
-This project leverages **Transformer-Based Deep Learning** to automatically detect stress from speech recordings.
+Speech signals contain acoustic characteristics that change under stressful conditions.
+Therefore, automatic stress detection from speech has gained considerable attention in recent years.

-The proposed system utilizes **Wav2Vec2**, a state-of-the-art speech representation model developed by Facebook AI Research, to classify speech samples into:
+This project presents a **Transformer-Based Speech Stress Detection System** using **Wav2Vec2**, a state-of-the-art speech representation model developed by Facebook AI Research.

+The system analyzes speech recordings and automatically classifies them into:

 * 😟 **STRESSED**
 * 😌 **UNSTRESSED**